preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 Share
 --------
-Share can be available through the Likes and Comments block, but can also be added as an Action Button:
+Share can be available through the "Likes and Comments" block, but can also be added as an Action Button:

 .. image:: action-button-share.png